 Once you’ve gone through the whole ordeal and have a beautiful carved pumpkin you’re ready to show off, the last thing you want is for your hard work to be destroyed.
 From hungry bugs and squirrels to bothersome rot and (worst of all) teenagers, there are a lot of threats you need to protect your pumpkin from.

 The good news?
 We’ve got your definitive guide to all things pumpkin preservation right here.
-You’ll not only get answers to common questions like “Why do carved pumpkins rot?” and “How long do carved pumpkins last inside?” and "How to preserve a carved pumpkin?" but you’ll also find some fascinating stories behind the history of jack-o-lanterns and Halloween gourd carving in general.
-But first things first:
+You’ll not only get answers to common questions like “Why do carved pumpkins rot?”
+“How long do carved pumpkins last inside?” and "How to preserve a carved pumpkin?" but you’ll also find the fascinating history behind jack-o-lanterns and Halloween gourd carving in general.

 Before learning how to keep pumpkins from rotting, you need more information about the whole process.
 The short answer to this question is that pumpkins are like all other living things: They’ve got to expire sometime.
 Naturally, pumpkin rot happens when the squash is exposed to air (aka oxidation) or loses moisture (aka dehydration), so rotting essentially begins the second the pumpkin is cut from the plant.

 But that rotting process can be pretty slow going if the pumpkin is left alone.
 In fact, a healthy, uncut pumpkin can last for three to six months if it’s stored somewhere dry at about 45 to 50 degrees Fahrenheit, according to the University of Illinois.
 And that’s thanks to the pumpkin’s thick skin, which protects the gourd’s very soft inside from everything outside: extreme weather, fungi, bacteria, mold, and insects.
-The second the inside of a pumpkin is exposed to these things, the rotting process really begins.
+The rotting process really begins the second the inside of a pumpkin is exposed to these things.

-So carving a pumpkin means you are exposing it to those elements, which in turn means your carved pumpkin is going to eventually rot and break down.
-It’s every carved pumpkin’s fate, sadly, which is why some people prefer to stick with no-carve pumpkin ideas for their Halloween decor.
-But if you're a carved pumpkin purist, you can at least slow down your jack-o-lantern’s decline by following some simple rules.
+So, carving a pumpkin means you are exposing it to those elements, which in turn means your carved pumpkin is going to eventually rot and break down.
+This is every carved pumpkin’s fate, sadly, which is why some people prefer to stick with no-carve pumpkin ideas for their Halloween decor.
+But if you're a carved-pumpkin purist, you can at least slow down your jack-o-lantern’s decline by following some simple rules.